emilyjf/react-would-you-rather/README.md

 The application has a leaderboard that’s available at the /leaderboard route.
 Each entry on the leaderboard includes the following:

--user’s name
+-user’s name;
--user’s avatar
+-user’s avatar;
--number of questions the user asked
+-number of questions the user asked;
--nNumber of questions the user answered
+-number of questions the user answered;

 Users are ordered in descending order based on the sum of the number of questions they’ve asked and the number of questions they’ve answered.
 The more questions a user asks and answers, the higher up they move.